w3c/largest-contentful-paint/README.md

 ## What is Largest Contentful Paint

 Largest Contentful Paint (LCP) is a new page load metric, which describes page speed as the speed of delivering the largest contentful element to the screen.

+It is the high-level metric, where [Element Timing](https://github.com/WICG/Element-Timing) is its low-level primitive, aiming to provide a meaningful result even for developers that won't go through the trouble of annotating their sites.

 ### Why largest and contentful